The algebra of semi-flows: a tale of two topologies: Composite gradings and the homology for Morse pre-orders

 \begin{remark} There is a special case when $\disc$ is a quasi-isomorphism, i.e.

-induces an isomorphism $H(X)\cong H(\cX,\leq)$, where the latter is taken to be the singular homology of the finite topological space $(\cX,\leq)$.
-This is a situation which commonly arises in practice, e.g. $\disc$ is a CW decomposition map and $(\cX,\leq)$ is a simplicial or cubical complex.\footnote{Or more generally, if each $f_\xi$ is a homeomorphism; such a CW complex is called regular.} In this case $C^\part(\cX)$ is a $\sP$-graded chain complex, which has isomorphic homology braids to the $\sP$-graded chain complex $C^\tile(X)$ (this follows from an elementary five lemma argument), q.v.\ Sect. \ref{postlude:discretization} for further discussion. \end{remark}
+induces an isomorphism $H(X,\scrT)\cong H(\cX,\leq)$, where the latter is taken to be the singular homology of the finite topological space $(\cX,\leq)$.
+This is a situation which commonly arises in practice, e.g. $\disc$ is a CW decomposition map and $(\cX,\leq)$ is a simplicial or cubical complex.\footnote{Or more generally, if each $f_\xi$ is a homeomorphism; such a CW complex is called regular.} In this case we interpret \eqref{factorGen} as

+Let $C^\ppart(\cX)$ be the tessellar $\sP$-graded differential module for $\ppart$, for which $\bfE^\ppart$ is isomorphic to $\bfE^\tile$ given by the $\sP$-graded differential module $C^\tile(X)$ (this follows from an elementary five lemma argument), q.v.\ Sect. \ref{postlude:discretization} for further discussion. \end{remark}